 [ back ] 52.
 See Blakemore 2002:149-185 for a full discussion.
 See also Schourup 2011:2110 on RT as different from discourse- or coherence-oriented approaches.
 Interestingly, Lenk 1998 combines a coherence-based and a relevance-theoretic approach in her study of “pragmatic markers”.

 [ back ] 53.
 See e.g. Blakemore 2002:155.

 [ back ] 54.
-An exception is, for example, Fielder 2010, who applies RT to the connective ama in Bulgarian, which is not her native language.
-This study uses only corpus material and no constructed examples.
+Exceptions are, for example, Zakowski 2017 on Ancient Greek (see §73 below) and Fielder 2010, who applies RT to the connective ama in Bulgarian, which is not her native language.
+Both studies use only corpus material and no constructed examples..

 [ back ] 55.
 The prominent concept in RT of (minimizing) the hearer’s processing effort also plays a role in cognitive analyses of, for example, anaphoric expressions; see e.g. II.5 on this topic.

 [ back ] 56.
 Other frameworks developed in the same vein are for example Functional Grammar (see e.g. Dik 1968; 1978; 1989), Cognitive Grammar (see below within §41, with note 58), and Emergent Grammar (see e.g. Hopper 1988; 2011; Bybee and Hopper (eds.)
 2001).

 [ back ] 57.
 The framework of generative linguistics originated in the work of Chomsky (e.g. 1965).
 Current overviews of generative linguistics are e.g. Philippi 2008; Ludlow 2011; Chomsky and McGilvray 2012; Den Dikken (ed.)
 2013.

 [ back ] 58.
 See Langacker 2008 and 2010 for recent overviews of Cognitive Grammar.